blocknotes/activeadmin_quill_editor/README.md

 the *upload_admin_post_path*) and it doesn't provide a way to remove images (just deleting them from the editor will not destroy them, you'll need to implement a purge logic for that).

+## Javascript API

+Some methods are provided for advanced use cases:

+- `window.getQuillEditors()`: returns all the available Quill editors instances;
+- `window.getQuillEditorByIndex(n)`: returns the N-th Quill editor instance;
+- `window.getQuillEditorByElementId(id)`: returns the Quill editor instance related to the specified element id (e.g. _article_description_).

 ## Development

 Project created by [Mattia Roccoberton](http://blocknot.es), thanks also to the good guys that opened issues and pull requests from time to time.